Create Nginx Rewrite Rules with return and rewrite

 }

 The first rule converts /2024/01/15/article-title to /blog/article-title.
 The date components are captured in $1, $2, and $3 but discarded, while $4 captures the slug.
-For more redirect patterns, see our comprehensive guide on redirecting URLs in Nginx.
+Use the dedicated guide to redirecting URLs in Nginx for broader redirect method selection.

-Before reloading Nginx with new rewrite rules, always test the configuration for syntax errors.
-A typo in a regex or missing semicolon can prevent Nginx from starting.
+Before reloading Nginx with new rewrite rules, test the full configuration for syntax errors.
+A typo in a regex or missing semicolon can prevent Nginx from accepting the new file.

 Validate Configuration Syntax